 We made a beeline for the main road that stretches through the Patpong nightlife scene.
 Bar staff hustled in the street to try and get us into their establishments, and women clad in very little tried to allure us into ping pong shows and other seedy entertainments.

-Drinks were about twice the price of Khao San Road and we’d missed happy hour, but we stayed out for a few drinks to soak in the madness, grabbed a street food fix and headed back to the hostel.
-We had intended to call it a night, but we met a group of revelling backpackers in the hostel’s outside bar area, and ended up joining them for drinks and chats until 6am!
+Drinks at Patpong were about twice the price of Khao San Road and we’d missed happy hour, but we stayed out for a few drinks to soak in the madness and grab a street food fix before heading back to the hostel.

 Bangkok itinerary 7 days: ending in Sukhumvit

-Sukhumvit doesn’t offer a lot in terms of historical or cultural attractions compared to our previous destinations; it’s more of a place to indulge in shopping, eating and drinking, and so might not be the obvious choice for backpackers on a budget.
+Sukhumvit doesn’t offer so much in terms of historical or cultural attractions compared to our previous destinations; it’s more of a place to indulge in shopping, eating and drinking, and so might not be the obvious choice for backpackers on a budget.
 There are ways to work around it cheaply, though, and anyone who has seen The Hangover 2 may want to witness the nighttime scenes on the notorious Soi Cowboy.

 Where to stay in Sukhumvit